Are exosomes treatments safe?

 What is an exosome treatment?

-Exosomes are delivered into the skin via microneedling.
-Fine needles create micro-channels in the skin, allowing the exosomes to penetrate deeply and stimulate elastin and collagen production.
-Treatments are often finished with LED therapy, which soothes the skin, promotes cell repair, and enhances exosome absorption.
+Exosomes are commonly applied to the skin using microneedling.
+Fine needles create micro-channels in the skin, allowing the exosomes to penetrate more effectively.
+This process may help stimulate collagen and elastin production.
+Treatments are sometimes combined with LED therapy, which can help calm the skin and support recovery.

 Can exosomes carry viruses and transmit disease?